Azure/iot-central-contoso-drive-support/README.md

 ## View Map screen
 The View Map screen is a visualization that spans across applications within the subscription.
  Here, devices (vehicles) can be selected which opens a side panel.
-Filtering the apps will remove devices from the map so you can find relevant devices.
+Filtering the apps by clicking on the toggle beside the app name (upper left) will remove devices from the map so you can find relevant devices.

 <p align="center"><img width="700px" src="images/figure3.png" /></p>